neha-ns28/neha-ns28/README.md

 <h2>Sup! 👋</h2>

 This is _Neha Sharma_
-- Data Science Student at Noida Institute of Engineering and Technology👩‍🎓
+- A Data Science Student at Noida Institute of Engineering and Technology👩‍🎓

 <h2>Currently Learning 💻</h2>